Well-posedness by noise for scalar conservation laws: Definitions and the existence of generalized Kinetic solutions

 In particular, recalling again \eqref{eq:rel_u_chi}, this gives the global $L_{x,\xi}^{1}$ bound

-\textit{Step 2:} We apply the previous results to $g=\tilde{b}^{\omega}=b(x+W_{t}(\o),u)$ and, by Proposition \ref{prop:transformation}, get the existence of an entropy solution that, by a change of variables, satisfies the estimates.
+\textit{Step 2:} We apply the previous results to $g=\tilde{b}^{\omega}=b(x+W_{t}(\o),u)$ and, by Proposition \ref{prop:transformation}, get the existence of an entropy solution with the desired estimates.
 The technical details are not difficult but not immediate, since we have to pass from a process with values in a space of functions of $x$ to a measurable function of $(t,\omega,x)$: